Skip to Main Content

 • So once you've cleaned and organized your data and you want to sum some aspect of it visually, adding a Chart allows you to do that.

 If you had any issues with following along with the formulas we've explored here or with creating the pivot tables or the chart, check out this finished form of the sheet I made by following these steps.
-If you aren't already logged into your Manhattan College Gmail account or another Gmail account, it will prompt you to do so.
+If you aren't already logged into your Manhattan University Gmail account or another Gmail account, it will prompt you to do so.
 After you have logged in, a prompt will appear on the screen asking you if you want to make a copy of Marvel 2001_Lesson4_End Choose Make a Copy.
 You can look through this copy of the sheet to see what my version of this with all the formulas and the pivot table and chart looks like.

 That's the end of this tutorial about how to use Google Sheets to clean, organize, summarize and eventually visualize your data.
 If there's anything that isn't covered that you want to know if you can do to your data in Sheets, please feel free to contact your instructor and me, your DAsH librarian.
 The contact information for me is on the side of the page.